 And Canadians?
 Well, they continued to gamble at online casinos located "offshore" because nothing really changed - at least in their minds.
 The sites they loved remained open.
 And no one really cared whether the company offering horseracing wasn't allowed to offer casino games.
 The bottom line was that many companies were offering casino games and a good chunk of them had solid reputations, so who really cares?

-So what's next for Canada?
+So what's next for Canada and its gambling laws?
 No one really knows.
 Canadians love to gamble online, and they're not prosecuted for doing so.
 Money is pumped into the Canadian economy through advertising.
 And it could be argued that Canadian online casinos aren't taking away businesses from land-based casinos but instead fuelling interest in the bricks-and-mortar sites.

 Canada could tighten online gambling laws, essentially ushering in an era of prohibition, but that's not very likely.
 If it did usher in an outright ban online gambling, the Kahnawake Mohawk Nation would argue, once again, that the prohibition doesn't affect them, so it would be back to the drawing board anyway.

 What's more likely is that the laws become more liberal with a clarification of the Criminal Code that permits online gambling.
 Unfortunately, if the government were to welcome competition with open arms, the provincial governments would be, well, up in arms since they have the exclusive legal right to run online casinos.

 So, much like our identity, we're not sure where we stand on online gambling in Canada.
 With so many ifs, it's hard to know what online gambling legislative future to bet on.